Staying Safe When You Take Several MedicinesSkip to the navigation

 Keep your doctor informed.

 Make a list of everything you take.
 Don't forget pills like cold medicine or aspirin.
-Keep a copy in your
+Keep a copy in your purse or wallet.

 Take the list to each doctor or hospital visit.
 Some doctors like you to bring all your pill bottles with you.